fish-ball/jquery.formdata.js/README.md

 register `.done/.fail/.success` or other deferred usage.
 And the callback args is just the same as the `$.ajax` ones.

+---

 ### Examples

 #### 1. Single file field

+You can get the File object of a file input, and directly pass that object as a field to post.

+Passing a blob object is similar to this, I won't make another example for it.

 ```html
 <!DOCTYPE html>